 Michelle performs regularly with her husband James Byrne (creator of Cosmic Tone Instruments) in their duo ‘Imijri' both in Adelaide and interstate.
 Known as The Wandering Minstrels from 2008-2015, some highlights for the duo have been touring to NSW in 2012, 2013 and 2014, and also performing on the iconic railway journeys aboard 'The Ghan' in 2012 and the 'Indian Pacific' in 2011.
 They have an EP ‘Intimate Universal Encounter’ and are currently creating a new album under the new name Imijri. www.imijri.com

-Michelle loves singing harmonies, and also performs with Natasha Luke in their duo Koti Surya.
-As a backing vocalist/ percussionist Michelle has worked with Rajimataji, Billy the Tree, Heather Frahn and has also enjoyed the opportunity to perform at festivals and high profile events- including Womadelaide (2013).
+Michelle loves singing harmonies and performs as a session musician for live performance and recordings.
+As a backing vocalist/ percussionist Michelle has worked with Tina Malia, Billy the Tree, Heather Frahn, Murray Kyle, Koti Surya and has also enjoyed the opportunity to perform at festivals and high profile events- including Byron Spirit Fest (2017) & Womadelaide (2013).